 Schedule an advising appointment with the program director to receive the application for the nuclear medicine program.
 For questions regarding your pre-requisites, contact the program director or the School of Health Professions Student Services advisor.

-- Complete the Nuclear Medicine Program application packet and return by February 1st via email.
+- Complete the Nuclear Medicine Program application packet.

 Nuclear Medicine Applications Committee